South Fallsburg Hebrew Association Synagogue

 The South Fallsburg Hebrew Association Synagogue is a historic Orthodox Jewish congregation and synagogue, located on Lake Street in the hamlet of South Fallsburg, New York, in the United States.

-Built in 1902, the synagogue underwent a major expansion in 1919 that included being raised a story.
+Built in 1902, the synagogue underwent an expansion in 1919 that included being raised a story.
 In 2000, it was listed on the National Register of Historic Places.

 Overview

 It is one of the oldest synagogues in Sullivan County, and has played a central role the region's Jewish community, with some notable Jews having been members of the congregation.
 It is a strictly Orthodox congregation, but welcomes all Jews regardless of their level of observance.
 After the decline of the area's signature hotel industry with the growth of cluster communities with homes suitable for use year round the synagogue has become the focal point for the town's Jewish religious and cultural activities.
 The congregation no longer employs a rabbi and holds no services or programs.
 The synagogue up until recently had daily minyanim year round and a vibrant Kollel is mostly closed and not functioning as a strictly Orthodox synagogue.
 The synagogue has fired 4 rabbis since they fired Rabbi Barros.
 The Synagogue is an open orthodox synagogue.
 As of 3/26/24 this synagogue is closed.
 The old (few)membership does not welcome the local orthodox people living in the area all year round.